 Value Score of less than or equal to B: Our research shows that stocks with a Value Score of A or B when combined with a Zacks Rank #1 or 2 offer the best upside potential.

-GMS Inc. GMS is a distributor of wallboard and suspended ceilings systems.
-This Zacks Rank #2 stock has an expected year-over-year earnings growth rate of 10.7% for the current fiscal year and a Value Score of B.
+Hertz Global Holdings, Inc. HTZ is a key player in the vehicle rental industry.
+It operates its vehicle rental business globally mainly through the Hertz, Dollar and Thrifty brands.
+This Zacks Rank #2 stock has an expected year-over-year earnings growth rate of 829.4% for the current year and a Value Score of A.

 You can get the rest of the stocks on this list by signing up now for your 2-week free trial to the Research Wizard and start using this screen in your own trading.
 Further, you can also create your own strategies and test them first before taking the investment plunge.